Szczurox/Nested/README.md

 After you are done go to the project settings, scroll down and copy firebase config.

-Then you have 2 choices:
+Then go to service accounts category in setting, get firebase service account email and generate new private key.

-1. 🟢 (Recommended) Create [.env.local](https://nextjs.org/docs/pages/building-your-application/configuring/environment-variables) file with this structure
+After that create [.env.local](https://nextjs.org/docs/pages/building-your-application/configuring/environment-variables) file with this structure

 ```env
 NEXT_PUBLIC_FIREBASE_API_KEY=[apiKey]